The 60-second post-it: a great way to make information stick

 Education Specialist

-With the learning technique 60-second post-it students are stimulated to write as many words as possible on a ‘digital post-it’.
-What is going to stick?
+With this learning technique students are encouraged to write down only the most important things on a digital post-it.
+What's going to stick?

 alt

 This learning technique is often used at the end of a lesson, while reviewing what has been learned and the learning objective/s.
-Actually this technique could be implemented at any given moment during the learning process.
-Just as many other types of exit tickets, it is a powerful formative assessment tool, and a way of initiating a brainstorm session for students and teachers.
+However, this technique could be implemented at any time during the learning process.
+As in other types of exit tickets and plenaries, this method is as a powerful formative assessment tool, and can also initiate brainstorming sessions.